tendersearls/tldr/README.md

 * No built-in mock library ([use mocktail](https://justin.searls.co/posts/a-real-world-mocktail-example-test/), maybe!)
 * No "spec" API
 * No benchmark tool
-* No test bisect script
+* No bisect script

 And that's it!
-You now know how to write TLDR tests.
+You officially know how to write TLDR tests.

 ## Running your tests

-Because TLDR ships with a CLI, it offers a _lot_ of ways to run your tests.
+Because TLDR ships with a CLI, it offers a veritable _plethora_ of ways to run your tests.

 ### Running your tests